-One notable indicator used to measure a country's quality of life is the Human Development Index (HDI), which is compiled annually since 1990 by the United Nations Development Programme (UNDP).
-The HDI is a composite of several indicators, which measure a country's achievements in three main arenas of human development: longevity, knowledge and education, as well as economic standard of living.
-In a ranking of 169 countries and territories, the HDI places Lesotho in the low human development category, at 141st place.
+A notable measure of human development is the Human Development Index (HDI), which is formulated by the United Nations Development Program.
+The HDI is a composite of several indicators, which measure a country's achievements in three main areas of human development: longevity, knowledge and education, as well as economic standard of living.
+The HDI places Guinea-Bissau near the bottom of its ranking in the low human development category, at 164th place, out of 169 countries and territories.

-NOTE: Although the concept of human development is complicated and cannot be properly captured by values and indices, the HDI, which is calculated and updated annually, offers a wideranging assessment of human development in certain countries, not based solely upon traditional economic and financial indicators
+Note: Although the concept of human development is complicated and cannot be properly captured by values and indices, the HDI, which is calculated and updated annually, offers a wide-ranging assessment of human development in certain countries, not based solely upon traditional economic and financial indicators.